jbernard3396/FooBar/README.md

 Would both be two logical lines of code because the closing bracket is pure syntax.

 ## Future Work
-Should this first excercise be succesful, I may change the name of this project to be more generic and add more excercises with these same rules
+Should this first exercise be successful, I may change the name of this project to be more generic and add more exercises with these same rules